Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Weak Lensing Analysis

 To assess the quality of our PSF modeling, we perform a series of diagnostic tests for the potential residual systematics.
 Figure \ref{fig:e1-e2psf} shows the ellipticity distributions of the stars, before (black) and after (red) the PSF correction.
 We compute the ellipticity ($e_1,\ e_2$) of the observed stars in the coadded image using the 2-dimensional Gaussian weighted quadrupole moments from the cutout images ($Q_{ij}$),

 where $I(\boldsymbol{\theta})$ is the intensity at $\boldsymbol{\theta}$ in the cutout image, $W(\boldsymbol{\theta})$ is the Gaussian weight function to mitigate noise in the outskirts of the cutout images, and $\bar{\theta}_{i,j}$ is the centroid of the star.
 The PSF corrected ellipticity is derived by subtracting the ellipticity of PSF models at the location of the observed stars.
-The magnitude and dispersion of the ellipticity are significantly reduced after applying the PSF correction, indicating that the PSF model accurately captures the anisotropic component of the PSF.
+The magnitude and dispersion of the ellipticity are significantly reduced after applying the PSF correction ($\langle e_1 \rangle = (-1.06 \pm 18.52) \times 10^{-4}$, $\langle e_2 \rangle = (0.89 \pm 13.36) \times 10^{-4}$).
 The size distribution of the stars after the PSF model subtraction is also presented in the inset of Figure \ref{fig:e1-e2psf}.
 Here, the size is defined as $R = \sqrt{Q_{11} + Q_{22}}$.
 The residual size of the star is sufficiently small, demonstrating that the PSF model successfully reproduces the stellar profile.